Visit Samoa from New Zealand!

 On the south coast, you can take a guided canoe tour of the mangrove forests, either from Saanapu or Sataoa villages.

 On the volcanic side of things, explore the crater of a long-extinct volcano on the Lalomanu Crater Walk.
 Access is behind the hospital at Lalomanu.
-Here, you can find a large population of flying foxes – bats with a 1.5-metre wingspan.
+Here, you can find a large population of flying foxes – bats with a 1.5-metre (5-foot) wingspan.